d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-implementation.md

             tf.keras.layers.Dense(num_outputs)])
 ```

-Notice the use of the `Sequential()` API and
-the lack of definition of `forward()`.

-Until now, we defined a `forward` method to transform the inputs
+Previously, we defined `forward` methods for models to transform input using the model parameters.
-using the network parameters.
-However, those operations are essentially a pipeline:
+These operations are essentially a pipeline:
 you take an input and
 apply a transformation (e.g.,
-matrix multiplication with weights, plus bias addition);
+matrix multiplication with weights followed by bias addition),
-take the output of such transformation and use it as
+then repetitively use the output of the current transformation as
-input to next transformation, etc.
+input to the next transformation.

-The default `d2l.Module.forward()`
+However, you may have noticed that
+no `forward` method is defined here.
+In fact, `MLP` inherits the `forward` method from the `Module` class (:numref:`subsec_oo-design-models`) to
-simply invokes `self.net(X)` which is now defined
+simply invoke `self.net(X)` (`X` is input),
-as a sequence of transformations.
+which is now defined as a sequence of transformations
+via the `Sequential` class.

-In other words, the `Sequential()` API abstracts the forward process
+The `Sequential` class abstracts the forward process
 enabling us to focus on the transformations.
+We will further discuss how the `Sequential` class works in :numref:`subsec_model-construction-sequential`.

 ### Training